 In response, New York’s mayor, Ed Koch, has publicly rejected Donald’s demand for another huge property tax concession, worth an estimated $700 million.
 Donald was furious and told Koch he was a moron, that his advisers were jerks and that his administration was a disaster.
 He threatened that the big corporations which are New York’s life blood would desert the city.
 Koch told him he was greedy and piggy and stuck by his decision.
 Donald says the deal goes on.

-Inside the Grand Hyatt, the sound of muzak drifts across the sculpted waterfall, down over the beige marble floor, between the great gold colonnades and leaks out through the revolving doors to the cold of 42nd Street.
+Inside Donald’s Grand Hyatt Hotel, the sound of muzak drifts across the sculpted waterfall, down over the beige marble floor, between the great gold colonnades and leaks out through the revolving doors to the cold of 42nd Street.
 Here old ladies with their lives in plastic bags come shuffling by on their way to Grand Central Station next door, where they lie down with the litter to sleep.
 Beggars squat on the pavement.